Reviving the Revival of John Lake

 “He proved to local physicians that the germs would not live on his body due to the Holy Spirit alive in Him.
 He actually verified this under a microscope showing that the germs died upon contact with his body.
 Those who witnessed the experiment stood in amazement as Lake gave glory to God explaining that: “It is the law of the Spirit of Life in Christ Jesus.
 I believe that just as long as I keep my soul in contact with the living God so that His Spirit is flowing into my soul and body, that no germ will ever attach itself to me, for the Spirit of God will kill it.”

 Does this mean that those who get sick do not have the Holy Spirit in their body to keep them healthy?
-Why do we find saints getting sick in the bible?
-Lakes teaching was divine health not divine healing.
+Why do we find saints getting sick in the Bible?
+Lake was teaching divine health not divine healing.

 On numerous Healing Rooms websites we find them saying “because of his resurrection revelation, had a deadly plague germ die in his hand”

-Paul was given a thorn in the flesh because of his revelations, Lake had a revelation and no germs live in him in Africa, but in the US there was a different story.
-Greg DesVoignes research cites the “Spokesman Review,” April 24, 1929 “Frequently he had to pause to cough or sneeze, as he was suffering from a cold.
+Paul was given a thorn in the flesh because of his revelations, but according to Lake's revelation no germs could live in him in Africa, but in the US it was a different story. research done by Greg DesVoignes cites the “Spokesman Review,” April 24, 1929 “Frequently he had to pause to cough or sneeze, as he was suffering from a cold.
 Once he had to go out into the hall to stop a spasm of coughing."

-The teaching for the early church in scripture was “Is anyone among you sick?
+The teaching in Scripture for the early church was “Is anyone among you sick?
 Let him call for the elders of the church, and let them pray over him, anointing him with oil in the name of the Lord” (James 5:14).
-People did get sick and that is why, besides these instructions from James, one of the gifts of the spirit was to heal sickness.
-In conclusion Lakes divine health (which Copeland also believes he is living in) is not biblical and completely untrue, even in Lakes own life.
+People did get sick and that is why we have these instructions from James.
+In conclusion Lakes divine health (which Copeland also believes he is living in) is not Biblical and completely untrue, even in Lakes own life.